enzo-project/enzo-dev/doc/manual/source/parameters/hydro.rst

     A PPM modification designed to sharpen contact discontinuities.
 It is either on (1) or off (0).
 Default: 0 ``SmallRho`` (external)
     Minimum value for density in code units.
-Enforced when using the PPM solver in euler.F or when ``HydroMethod`` is 3 or 4 in hydro_rk/EvolveLevel_RK.C.
+This is enforced in euler.F when using the PPM solver (``HydroMethod`` = 0) or in hydro_rk/EvolveLevel_RK.C when ``HydroMethod`` is 3 or 4.
+Not enforced in other hydrodynamics methods.
 Default: 1e-30 ``ZEUSQuadraticArtificialViscosity`` (external)
     This is the quadratic artificial viscosity parameter C2 of Stone & Norman, and corresponds (roughly) to the number of zones over which